 The recommended dose to treat depression is 20 or 30 mg twice a day or 60 mg once a day.
 Patients can start on 30 mg once a day for a week before the dose progresses to 60 mg a day.

 The recommended dose for anxiety disorder, pain associated with diabetic neuropathy, fibromyalgia, or chronic musculoskeletal pain is 60 mg daily.
 Starting with 30 mg daily for a week before increasing to 60 mg daily can help patients adjust to the medication.

-Doses greater than 60 mg a day do not bring additional benefits, or at least there is no evidence of it.
-However, the maximum dose for depression or anxiety disorder is 120 mg per day.
+Doses greater than 60 mg a day do not bring additional benefits, or there is no evidence of it.
+However, the maximum amount for depression or anxiety disorder is 120 mg per day.

 What drugs interact with duloxetine?

 Duloxetine should not be used in combination with a monoamine oxidase inhibitor (MAOI) such as phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), and selegiline (Eldepryl).